Equipment Equipment — Do I Need a Pool Vacuum? Complete Equipment Guide 2026

 What type of pool vacuum do I actually need for my situation?

-I'm so tired of my pool looking like a swamp no matter how much I clean it!
+Wondering if anyone else had their manual skimming routine work perfectly on their old above-ground pool but this inground one still looks swampy?
 I've been trying to maintain it with just skimming and brushing, but there's always debris settling on the bottom that I can't seem to get rid of.
 My neighbors keep telling me I need some kind of vacuum, but I have no idea what type would actually work for my setup.

 I have a medium-sized inground pool that gets a decent amount of leaves from the trees overhead, especially in fall.
 I'm willing to put in some manual work if it saves money, but I also don't want to be out there for hours every week.
 What should I be looking for in a pool vacuum, and do I really need one or are there alternatives that actually work?